seqeralabs/tower-cli/USAGE.md

 ### Browse the contents of a data link

 Run `tw data-links browse -h` to view all the required and optional fields for browsing a data link in a workspace.
-Define the data link id using the required `-i` or `--id` argument, which can be found by first using the `list` operation for a workspace:
+Define the data link id using the required `-i` or `--id` argument, which can be found by first using the `list` operation for a workspace.
+In the example below, a `name` is optionally defined to only retrieve data links with names that start with the given word:

 ```console
 $ tw data-links list -w seqeralabs/showcase -n 1000genomes